osin-vladimir/architect_big_data_solutions_with_spark/README.md

 ### Introduction

 This repository contains lectures and codes for the course that aims to provide a gentle introduction on how to build distributed big data pipelines with the help of Apache Spark.
-Furthermore, we try to address different capabilities of Apache Spark for building ETL/ Batch, Streaming, and Machine Learning data pipelines.
+Apache Spark is an open-source data processing engine for engineers and analysts that includes an optimized general execution runtime and a set of standard libraries for building data pipelines, advanced algorithms, and more.
+Spark is rapidly becoming the compute engine of choice for big data.
+Spark programs are more concise and often run 10-100 times faster than Hadoop MapReduce jobs.
+As companies realize this, Spark developers are becoming increasingly valued.

+In this course we will learn the architectural and practical part of using Apache Spark to implement big data solutions.
+We will use the Spark Core, SparkSQL, Spark Streaming, and Spark ML to implement different advanced analytics and machine learning algorithms in a production like data pipeline.
+This course will master your skills in designing solutions for common Big Data tasks such as creating batch and real-time data processing pipelines, doing machine learning at scale, deploying machine learning models into a production environment, and much more!

 ### Content